 The only Galaxy Chromebook configuration available today costs $999 and comes with a 13.3-inch, 4K AMOLED display, a Core i5-10210U CPU, 8GB of RAM and a 256GB SSD.

 Samsung Galaxy Chromebook design

-The Galaxy Chromebook's bold, innovative design is the perfect companion to its gorgeous display.
+The Galaxy Chromebook has a bold and beautiful design that makes for the perfect companion to its AMOLED display.

 Samsung Galaxy Chromebook ports

 Ports are scarce on the Galaxy Chromebook, but thicker laptops have done worse.

 On the left side are a USB-C port and a headphone jack.

 On the right side, you'll find a second USB-C input and microSD card slot.

 Samsung Galaxy Chromebook display